The Evolution of Car Sharing

 - Personal Vehicle Sharing (which can include fractional ownership models)

 Then there’s scooter sharing and bike sharing (also with subcategories of public, closed campus and peer-to-peer [P2P]).
+Autonomous technology can overlay much of this as well.

 Competing with car sharing are alternative transit services (shuttles or microtransit), ride sharing (carpooling or vanpooling), on-demand ride services (ridesourcing, ridesplitting or e-hail services) and courier network services (P2P delivery services and paired on-demand passenger ride and courier services).